dishadas168/demand-forecasting-ebay/README.md

 2. **Azure Functions**
    - Scrapes eBay for sold products across various categories, collecting item details and URLs.
    - Converts the scraped data into a JSON file.
+   - Comes with Github Actions CICD pipeline for deployment to Azure Functions webapp from local.

 3. **Azure Blob Storage**
    - The JSON file is stream-uploaded to Azure Blob Storage for temporary storage.